 • Special Damages: Special damages include the most measurable, tangible losses, such as medical bills, lost wages, future medical expenses, and so on.

-• Punitive Damages: In some circumstances, the injured party may also be eligible for punitive damages, which are intended to punish the liable party for wrongdoing.
+• Punitive Damages: In some circumstances, the injured party may also be eligible for punitive damages intended to punish the liable party for wrongdoing.
 Rules for such awards are strict in Hawaii.

 Additionally, if your loved one lost their life because of a case of medical malpractice, you may be entitled to additional damages through a wrongful death claim.